askui/askui-dev-docs/docs/docs/general/03-Element Selection/recommended-practices.md

 ```

 ### Icon Detection Fails
 Detecting icons correctly is difficult because there are millions of icons available.
-You run into the problem that an icon is not detected sometimes:
+Therefore, you may run into the problem that an icon is not detected sometimes:

 ![](images/recommended-practices/recommended-practices-icon-not-recognized.png)